+(h) For a new conversion technology facility:

+(A) A description of the technology to be used at the facility including the types, sources, and amounts of feedstocks to be processed, the processing methods, the materials produced by the technology, the amounts of each product, the expected uses of the products, the types of materials that the products of the conversion technology facility are intended to replace, and how feedstocks, products, and other materials will be stored;

+(B) A description of wastes expected to be produced by the facility including amounts, biological, chemical and physical analyses, waste storage and disposition of wastes;

+(C) A description of leachate, stormwater, and process water expected to be produced at the facility, including information on the biological, chemical and physical characterization of process water and leachate and the management of leachate, stormwater, and process water;

+(D) A description of flammable gases and liquids and also hazardous wastes expected to be produced by the facility, and how those materials will be managed; and

+(E) The methods that will be used to minimize or exclude from feedstocks any materials that are detrimental to the conversion technology process or resultant products.

+(i) For any type of mobile disposal site, includes an acknowledgement that before the mobile disposal site establishes operation in a new location, the local government unit or units having jurisdiction must provide a statement of compatibility with the acknowledged local comprehensive plan and zoning requirements or the Land Conservation and Development Commission's Statewide Planning Goals.

-(h) Include any other information the department may deem necessary to determine whether the proposed disposal site and the operation thereof will comply with all applicable rules of the department.
+(j) Includes any other information the department may deem necessary to determine whether the proposed disposal site and the operation thereof will comply with all applicable rules of the department.

 (4) If the department determines that a disposal site is a "low-risk disposal site" or is not likely to adversely impact the waters of the State or public health, the department may waive any of the requirements of subsections (3)(e) and (f) of this rule, OAR 340-093-0150, 340-094-0060(2) and 340-095-0030(2).
 In making this judgment, the department may consider the size and location of the disposal site, the volume and types of waste received and any other relevant factor.
 The applicant must submit any information the department deems necessary to determine that the proposed disposal site and site operation will comply with all pertinent rules of the department.